Interactive landmark art installation platform showcases civic engagement for building owners, brands, and causes

 Largest IoT Interactive Art Installation

-Today, many businesses, non-profit groups, and the buildings’ tenants use this architectural interaction app to promote a cause, raise money, and to just have fun To date, this advance mobile platform has supported more than 75 causes, been the centerpiece of more than 500 special lighting events, and had 19 million lighting interactions and winner of the international Red Dot Design Award for Spatial Communication.
+Today, many businesses, non-profit groups, and the buildings’ tenants use this architectural interaction app to promote a cause, raise money, and to just have fun.
+To date, this advanced mobile platform has supported more than 75 causes, been the centerpiece of more than 500 special lighting events, and had 19 million lighting interactions and was the winner of the international Red Dot Design Award for Spatial Communication.